-According to Article 2 point (8) of the Regulation, the "Agenda" is a comprehensive and sustainable cybersecurity industrial, technology and research strategy which sets out strategic recommendations for the development and growth of the European cybersecurity industrial, technological and research
+According to Article 2 point (8) of the Regulation, the "Agenda" is a comprehensive and sustainable cybersecurity industrial, technology and research strategy which sets out strategic recommendations for the development and growth of the European cybersecurity industrial, technological and research sector, and strategic priorities for the ECCC's activities, and is not binding with respect to decisions to be taken on the annual work programmes.
+The Agenda focuses notably on retaining and developing essential cybersecurity research and technological capacities to secure the network and information systems of citizens and businesses, and in particular to protect critical network and information systems and provide key cybersecurity services.

-The Agenda, as adopted by the $GB^{25}$ , should be regularly updated, setting out strategic recommendations for the annual work programme and the multiannual work programme.
+The Agenda, as adopted by the GB^{24} , should be regularly updated, setting out strategic recommendations for the annual work programme and the multiannual work programme.